CaiB/beatsaber-http-status/protocol.md

 		"multiplier": Integer, // Current combo multiplier {1, 2, 4, 8}
 		"multiplierProgress": Number, // Current combo multiplier progress [0..1) "batteryEnergy": null | Integer, // Current amount of battery lives left. null if Battery Energy and Insta Fail are disabled.
+(new)	"songPosition": Number // The current position in the song, in milliseconds
 	},
 	"mod": {
 		"multiplier": Number, // Current score multiplier for gameplay modifiers